boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ### Replayed Subscription (Update)

 {{riss}} shows the example of a replayed subscription request.
 This example assumes that the attacker does not change the source IP address that was initially captured in the packet to be replayed.
-The received Map-Reply is silently ignored by the xTR.
+The triggered Map-Reply is silently ignored by the xTR because it does not match any pending request.

 ~~~~ aasvg
                      +---+                          +----+